abheiie/interview/lld/tic-tac-toe/v2_class_diagram.md

     To solve SOLID Problems No -3, easy solution will be to create 3 different child classes Easybot, MediumBot, HardBot and make Bot Parent class.

-    Problem with this is that if our EasyBot and MediumBot both using same algo, we will se code duplication
+    Problem with this is that if our EasyBot and MediumBot both using same algo, we will see code duplication

     We should use Strategy Design Pattern here